 On Hinchinbrook Island there is no infrastructure, except for the track itself, and a few nature campsites with basic facilities along the route.
 Ferry services run from Cardwell and Lucinda to both ends of the track during the dry season from May to October.

-By the end of November, when the wet season is about to set off, the regular ferry services stop going.
-Fortunately the Cardwell Visitor Information Centre was able to arrange a daytrip with a boat operator from Lucinda – so I could do a part of the track: the southern section from Mulligan Falls to George Point.
+By the end of November, when the wet season is about to set off in northern Queensland, the regular ferry services stop going.
+Fortunately the Cardwell Visitor Information Centre was able to arrange a daytrip with a boat operator from Lucinda.
+So I could do a part of the track: the southern section from Mulligan Falls to George Point.